Subrams/hello-world/README.md

 # hello-world
 This is my first repository in git-hub
-Making my first edits into the first branch created and understanding how git-hub works.
+Making my first edits into the first branch created and understanding how Git-Hub works.